NatronGitHub/openfx-misc/README-hosts.txt

 - kOfxPropHostOSHandle property is missing on the host
 - the working directory when plugin code is executed, (where the ofxTextLog.txt file is written) is "/Applications/DaVinci Resolve/DaVinci Resolve.app/Contents/Resources/"
 - boolean params animate by default
+- the OFX plugins cache is in "/Library/Application Support/Blackmagic Design/DaVinci Resolve/OFXPluginCache.xml"
+- plugin descriptors may have the extra properties OfxImageEffectPropCudaRenderSupported OfxImageEffectPropOpenCLRenderSupported OfxImageEffectPropPlanarIOSupported (see below) OfxImageEffectPropSupportedComponents (redundant with clip descriptors?)
+- there is an extra parameter type OfxParamTypeStrChoice
+- other constants:
+OfxImageEffectPropCudaEnabled (render arg?)
+OfxImageEffectPropOpenCLEnabled (render arg?)
+OfxImageEffectPropPlanarIOEnabled (render arg? images are represented by planes RRRGGGBBB instead of interleaved RRGBRGBRGB)
+- extra clip property kOfxImageClipPropThumbnail (with a k)

 * Nuke